skiano/edison/README.md

 Streaming-first SSR for Node Apps.

-⚠️ WARNING: This is exprimental.
+⚠️ WARNING: This is experimental.

 ## Contents